aDDM-Toolbox/ADDM.cpp/README.md

 ## Tutorial ##

 In the [data](data/) directory, we have included two test files to demonstrate how to use the toolbox. [expdata.csv](data/expdata.csv) contains experimental data and [fixations.csv](data/fixations.csv) contains the corresponding fixation data.
 A description of how to fit models corresponding to these subjects is located in [tutorial.cpp](sample/tutorial.cpp).
-We also detail the process below.
+An executable version of this script can be build using the `make run` target.
+The contents of the tutorial are listed below, but can be found __verbatim__ in [tutorial.cpp](sample/tutorial.cpp).

 `sample/tutorial.cpp`
 ```cpp